-Here are Marpol Security, we understand the importance of adequate fire safety provisions in both- business and residential properties.
+Here at Marpol Security, we understand the importance of adequate fire safety provisions in both business and residential properties.
 We have a number of highly trained fire wardens in Manchester, any one of which would be a valuable asset to your building.

 Traditionally, fire marshals were confined to commercial properties and were usually a member of staff who had been suitably trained in matters of fire prevention and fire evacuation.
 Nowadays, many residential buildings such as blocks of flats, sheltered accommodation, and student Halls of Residence also have fire wardens, though it is normally an independent third party who takes on the role, rather than one of the residents.